 - Now before we begin, let’s clearly identify the channel terminals.
 Check the rear of your two-channel amplifier and locate the terminals.
 Both channel one and channel two have positive and negative terminals.
 Channel 1 is labeled “A” for the positive terminal and “B” for the negative terminal while channel 2 is labeled “C” for the positive terminal and “D” for the negative terminal.

 This means that you will see 4 terminals: a positive (+) and a negative (-) for channel 1, and a positive (+) and a negative (-) for channel 2.
 Each of these terminals will be labeled as below:

 - Channel 2

 - “D” (negative)

 - Grab the wires that come out of the speaker and fix the positive lead to the positive terminal for channel 1 otherwise marked with the letter “A”.
-Take the negative lead from the speaker and connect it to the negative terminal for channel 2 also marked with letter “D”.
+Take the negative lead from the speaker and connect it to the negative terminal for channel 2 also marked with the letter “D”.
 Make sure the wires are screwed properly.
-Many of these amps use binding post speaker wire connectors.
+Many of these amps use binding post-speaker wire connectors.

 - You can also bridge 4 channel amplifiers in a similar way, except that the layout will be more complex:

 - Channel 1